royeradames/royeradames-angular-tutorial/src/assets/testing/types-of-tests.md

 ## End-to-end tests

-Test teh entire application as a whole
+Test the entire application as a whole

 - More confidence
 - Very slow